jameswhoughton/cushon/README.md

 *The research that led to my solution can be found [here](https://github.com/jameswhoughton/cushon/blob/main/RESEARCH.md).*

 I propose the addition of two new services: 'retailCustomerService' to manage retail customers and 'retailAccountService' which manages retail accounts (this is intentionally generic in anticipation of Cushon offering other types of savings accounts).
+Both services use a REST api to expose thier functionality to the wider system.

 I did consider the possibility of reusing an existing 'customer' service (that may already exist for creating employee customers), however having a separate one has several benefits: